amplab/carat/README.md

   * Directory path: app/libs/HoloGraphLibrary

-3. **FragmentPreference**: a backport of FragmentPreference class.
-Provides the fragment preference for Android < 3.0 (A FragmentPreference is the recommended way for implementing a fragment for adjusting settings or user preferences.
-See the comments in CaratSettingsFragment.java)
+3. **Android-Support-PreferenceFragment**: a backport of the PreferenceFragment class.
+Provides the preference fragment feature for API < 11 (Android < 3.0).
+A FragmentPreference is the recommended way for implementing a fragment for adjusting settings or user preferences.
+See the comments in CaratSettingsFragment.java.
   * Directory path: app/libs/android-support-v4-preferencefragment